 People often refer to “common law wife/husband” and there is a wide spread misconception that after a certain period of time a common law wife or husband has the same rights as an actual wife or husband.
 This is not the case at all and the general principle tends to be that each party owns what he or she purchased and any joint items would need to be sold and the proceeds split in the proportions in which the items were purchased.
 Often people will agree to share joint items equally between them.

 If a disagreement arises with your ex/partner regarding the care of your children it is possible that you may be able to resolve that dispute with the help of a solicitor.
 If the difficulties persist then we can advise you further on the options available to you for resolving the matter including mediation and court proceedings.
-For more details contact our Kerry Davies.
+For more details please contact us.

 Making a will